lioninteractive/gemguide-api-docs/README.md

 }
 ```

 The values 1 through 10 represent increasing levels of clarity (which typically implies a corresponding increase in price).
-Price values are returned as arrays since some values represent a range of prices from low to high (e.g. `[9, 12]`) rather than as a single, discreet price point. **Developers can check the size of the returned array to determine whether the value repesents a single price or a price range; one value means a single price, two values means a range of prices.**
+Price values are returned as arrays since some values represent a range of prices from low to high (e.g. `[9, 12]`) rather than as a single, discrete price point. **Developers can check the size of the returned array to determine whether the value repesents a single price or a price range; one value means a single price, two values means a range of prices.**

 **Error Handling:**